 What is the cheapest homeowners insurance in West Virginia?

 The cheapest home insurance for you will depend on your individual rating factors.
-Your cost depends on a variety of factors such as the age of your dwelling, where you live in the state and how much coverage you require.
+Your policy cost depends on a variety of factors such as the age of your dwelling, where you live in the state and how much coverage you require.
 Getting quotes from several companies for the same coverage can be a good way to find the coverage you need at a lower price.

 How do I get homeowners insurance in West Virginia?